Dog running on snowy trail

 Joe Goodwill, who runs the Vancouver-based blog Average Joe Cyclistfinds the Traboulay PoCo Trail in Port Coquitlam, British Columbia, to be dog-friendly, not to mention beautiful.
 However, his two pooches, Ripley and Billy, both have short legs and can only keep up with his bicycle for so long.
 Once they tire, they ride in pet baskets and watch the countryside go by.
 Goodwill stresses the importance of making sure your dog is firmly tethered in the basket with a harness and a safety leash.

-Keep reading this article at The Great Trail.
+Keep reading this article at the Trans Canada Trail.

 Photo courtesy of Franco Vannini.